 *2nd Generation dance.
 A dance that developed and was disseminated in a non-traditional way.
 2G dances are specific – have a fixed format designed to correspond with the arrangement of a particular recording., whereas 1G dances are generic – have a shorter sequence that works with live music – where many different songs are played and arrangements vary according to the tastes of musicians and dancers.
 For more on the differences between 1st & 2nd G dances click here.

 Hora Miresei (pronounced HAW-rah mih-RES-see) means “bride’s hora”.
 It is still danced at Romanian weddings.
-The simple, Living version can be seen in the page Romanian Wedding Dances, a Living dance under 1stGeneration dances.
+The simple, Living version can be seen here.

 Because I could not find a YouTube example of Hilferink’s Hora Miresei being danced in Romania, and because I have trouble believing the maids of honor would have the space to perform Hilferink’s Hora Miresei in the confines of a peasant bride’s room while carefully dressing her, I have deduced his dance follows the time-honored tradition of creating a choreography to honor a beautiful song.

 Below is Hilferink demonstrating his dance in Tuscon: